lj1mani/inventory-app/README.md

 - Products displayed in a **table**
 - Table has its **own scroll** (container stays fixed)
 - Total inventory value calculated automatically
-- Low-stock products can be highlighted (optional)
+- Low-stock products highlighted
+- 🔍 Search bar:
-- Search bar (filters products that start with typed letters)
+  - Filters products that **start with typed letters**
+- 📂 Category filter:
+  - Show products by selected category
+  - Can be combined with search

 ---